nodejs/node/doc/api/cli.md

                  `--report-uncaught-exception`
 -->

-Enables report to be generated on un-caught exceptions, if `--experimental-report` is enabled.
-Useful when inspecting JavaScript stack in conjunction with native stack and other runtime environment data.
+Enables report to be generated on uncaught exceptions.
+Useful when inspecting the JavaScript stack in conjunction with native stack and other runtime environment data.

 ### `--throw-deprecation`
 <!-- YAML